First, start with where you are now.

 Finally, Remember This is All a Guide, Not An Absolute

 I want to close with a word of caution: None of this is absolute and it shouldn’t be taken as such.
 The purpose of this post is to get you started.
-But as you start fleshing out your blog in 2014, you may find that some of the advice I’ve shared with you here doesn’t seem to be working on your blog.
+But as you start fleshing out your blog in the coming year, you may find that some of the advice I’ve shared with you here doesn’t seem to be working on your blog.
 That could be because you are doing something wrong, or it could be because your blog is different.
 For example, it may be that your particular audience wants new content on Saturdays and Sundays, instead of during the middle of the week.
 If you truly want to build an awesome blog then you need to experiment and be willing to try new things.
 You need to tinker, and see what works and what does not.
-I have been blogging now for over 8 years, and I am constantly trying new things.
+I have been blogging now for over 9 years, and I am constantly trying new things.
 The reason why I do this is because I want to get better.
 Like you, I will read what others tell me I should be doing.
 I look for best practices, but I also understand that just because something works for every other blogger doesn’t guarantee that it will work for me.